2002 San Diego Chargers season: Week 9: vs. New York Jets

-Chargers coming off their bye week, sporting their throwback powder blue uniforms for the first time since 2000, as New York led 7–0 in the 1st quarter when a Bennett punt had to be retaken due to an illegal use of hands penalty on Polk.
+Chargers coming off their bye week, sporting their throwback powder blue uniforms for the first time since 2000 in honor of Hall of Fame weekend, as New York led 7–0 in the 1st quarter when a Bennett punt had to be retaken due to an illegal use of hands penalty on Polk.
 Santana Moss took his second opportunity back 52 yards for a touchdown.
 By the time New York scored their third touchdown, the Charger offense had punted five times in five possessions, failing to cross midfield.
 San Diego did manage a 67-yard touchdown drive late in the half, helped by 30 yards on two Jets penalties and finished by Conway.
 However, Richey knocked the ensuing kickoff out of bounds, starting New York off at their own 40 yard line.
 They quickly drove for Curtis Martin's touchdown, and added a field goal after Brees was intercepted.
 Despite Tomlinson's touchdown, the Jets preserved their lead in the second half without difficulty.
-Saftey Rodney Harrison was suspended and did not play due to an illegal hit on WR Jerry Rice two weeks prior.
+Safety Rodney Harrison was suspended and did not play due to an illegal hit on WR Jerry Rice two weeks prior.
+His number 37 was printed on the midfield helmet logo to symbolize his absence.

 San Diego were only 1 of 9 on 3rd-down conversion attempts, and possessed the ball for under 23 minutes.